BumbrT/obsidian-reading-comments/README.md

 ## Installation
 - Install from obsidian community plugins store
 - Use [obsidian BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin with github link to this repo
 - Or download latest release file from [Release page](https://github.com/BumbrT/obsidian-reading-comments/releases) and put files to your vault/.obsidian/plugins folder.
-Community plugins should be anabled.
+Community plugins should be enabled.

 ## Implementation details for DIY plugin modifications and pull requests
 ### Comments logic